livprojects/orizon-prod/README.md

 Spoutnik, our cat mascot, will be your fellow traveler for this space journey.
 He will guide you through the website, from missions to quizzes, stopping by the news section and your profile.

 This is a school project and a team effort.
 An online version will soon be avalaible when we have fixed a few things (a better responsive design, stronger authentication features, possibility to add your own quiz, unit tests, etc).
 In the mean time, the project is fully functional.
-You can either watch the demonstration [here](https://www.youtube.com/watch?v=yRnSeJcDcPs&feature=youtu.be&t=5041) and/or you can access the website by:
+You can either watch the demonstration [here](https://www.youtube.com/watch?v=yRnSeJcDcPs&feature=youtu.be&t=5041) and/or you can access the website here: https://o-rizon.herokuapp.com/#/

+If you want to run the code locally:

 - Cloning the repository
 - Creating a local database with your favorite database management system (we used PostgreSQL) thanks to the two files